Students submitting research papers will be selected for one of two types of presentations: Oral Presentation or Poster Presentation.

 - Literature references

 The heading of the poster should include the student’s name and high school, the title of the project, and the name of the teacher and/or mentor.
 The poster size should not exceed 3 by 4 feet.
-We are trying to follow as closely to the National Symposium as possible.
-Their guidelines can be found at https://www.jshs.org/national-symposium/poster-presentation-guidelines/.
+We are trying to follow as closely as possible to the National Symposium Guidelines .

 Business attire for all presenters is suggested.